0xmozak/mozak-vm/book/technical/lookups/logup.md

 ### Quotient polynomial to check the equality of the relation

 In the LogUp paper, the relation above is checked with the [sumcheck protocol].
-Since Mozak-VM is using LogUp in a STARK setting, the sumcheck protocol check is replaced with a quotient polynomial check. i.e. two polynomial are the same if a random evaluation of their quotient polynomial is the same.
+Since Mozak-VM is using LogUp in a STARK setting, the sumcheck protocol check is replaced with a quotient polynomial check. i.e. two polynomial are the same if a random evaluation of their quotient polynomials are the same.
 The quotient polynomial \\( h(x) \\) is aquired by a division of the vanishing polynomial \\( Z_H(x) \\).

 $$